huggingface/hub-docs/tasks/src/tabular-regression/about.md

   - In real-world due to human error or other reasons some of the value can be missing or there might be some problem due to which no data was recorded.
   - Consider the example above, say the shopkeeper watch was broken and they forgot to calculate the `hours` for which the shop was open.
 This will lead to a missing value in their dataset.
   - Here some ways to handle this missing value could be filling it with zero, replacing with average hours for which shop is kept open, etc,
-  - Another approach we can try is use `temperature` and `sales` variables to predict the `hours` variable here.
+  - Another approach we can try is to use `temperature` and `sales` variables to predict the `hours` variable here.

 ## Metrics Used